pyOpenSci/handbook/community/events/sprints.md

 The current types of tasks in our board include:

 * Python packaging
-* Beginner friendly / non technical
+* Beginner friendly / non-technical
-* Dev Ops / GitHub actions (Continuous Integration)
+* DevOps / GitHub actions (Continuous Integration)
 * Python programming
 * Website - CSS or Ruby